kitttn/temptest/Building-the-Code.md

 ####Building NuttX firmware images

 This page describes how to build firmware images for the AP or GP bridges, and the SVC.
-There are some important differences between the AP/GP bridge firmware and the SVC firmware, however the build process is essentially the same.
+There are some significant differences between the AP/GP bridge firmware and the SVC firmware, but the build process is  the same for each.

-There are two different ways to build the firmware:
-* Select an existing configuration (specify a defconfig) Recommended if you're unfamiliar with the plethora of configuration options
-* Generate a custom configuration (make menuconfig) Use this if you need to configure certain runtime or debugging scenarios, or enable specific functionality.

-The instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.
+Build instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.
 ```
 $HOME